 Send an e-mail to ECfirstname.lastname@example.org with the answers and your estimation.

-Dont' wait for my logpermission, if the answers or the picture are incorrect I will contact you!
+Dont' wait for my logpermission, if the answers are incorrect I will contact you!

 *answers can not be found on location